Parsons College: 1955 to 1973

 Among Roberts's innovations was the establishment of the trimester system, which made possible year-round use of the facility and allowed students to reduce the time needed to obtain a degree.
 He lowered admission requirements and Parsons became known as a school that gave students a second chance.
 He increased the student-teacher ratio, slashed the academic curriculum, and established recruiters around the country.

 In 1962, six professors filed a formal complaint against the college.
 The North Central Association (NCA) conducted an investigation and put the college on probation in 1963.
 In 1964 student enrollment reached 2,500; the probation was lifted in 1965, and enrollment reached 5,000 students in 1966.
 Roberts reportedly raided other campuses for "strong faculty" by offering higher salaries and more benefits.
 By 1966 the college had the third highest-paid faculty in the nation.
 However, despite huge increases in enrollment, the college debt increased by an average of $100,000 per month during the 12 years that Roberts was president.

-In 1966 Life Magazine published an article criticizing Roberts and the college, calling him "The Wizard of Flunk Out U".
+In 1966 Life magazine published an article criticizing Roberts and the college, calling him "The Wizard of Flunk Out U".

 In 1966, a new football stadium, Blum Stadium was dedicated.

 In 1967 the NCA revoked the college's accreditation citing "administrative weakness" and a $14 million debt.
 Roberts responded with threats of a lawsuit, but the faculty voted 101 to 58 to remove Roberts from his position.
 In June 1967 the board of trustees asked for his resignation.
 William B. Munson became acting president for two months and was succeeded by Wayne E. Stamper, who served from 1967-1968.
 The school played its final season of football in 1970.
 Within a year enrollment had dropped to 2,000 students.
 The school's enrollment plunged from 5,000 to 1,500, and though accreditation was regained in the spring of that year, the upheaval of the late 1960s had fatally undermined its reputation.
 In 1973, Everett E. Hadley became acting president of the college.

 Two innovative programs, "Foreign Language - Foreign Service Institute" and "Religious Service Community," attracted new students.
-However, enrollment dropped to 925 students, the school went into bankruptcy and finally closed in 1973.
+However, enrollment dropped to 925 students, and the school went into bankruptcy - permanently closing in 1973.
 Over the years Roberts had created satellite colleges that operated under the leadership of Parsons.
 They were Lea College in Albert Lea, Minn., John J. Pershing College in Beatrice, Neb.; Charles City College in Charles City, Iowa; College of Artesia in Artesia, N.M.; Hiram Scott College in Scottsbluff, Neb.; and Midwestern College in Denison, Iowa.
 However, by 1973, all had fallen into bankruptcy.
 In August 1974, the campus was purchased by Maharishi International University.